nehbehl/Golang-CRM_Backend/README.md

 ## Dependencies

-Run `go get github.com/google/uuid` for UUID libraries installation
+Run `go get github.com/google/uuid` for UUID libraries installation.

 ## Testing

 Users can interact with the application (i.e., make API requests) by simply using Postman or cURL.

-Also, main_test.go method can be run using `go test` to check each function implementation
+Also, main_test.go method can be run using `go test` to check each function implementation.

 ## Details